 How Users Benefit

-SAP Cloud Robotics is quick to implement and requires no additional licensing.
+SAP Warehouse Robotics is quick to implement and requires no additional licensing.
 It gives EWM customers an easy, low-risk entry into agile warehouse robotics.
 The solution runs and optimizes heterogenous fleets and material flows.
 It provides a new degree of ad-hoc scalability.
 To meet peak demand, users can integrate additional robots within minutes.